IvanMurzak/Unity-Theme/README.md

 // path to the file in your project: `/Assets/Resources/Unity-Theme Database.asset` [SerializedField] ThemeDatabase themeDatabase;

-// change current time to a new theme in themes list themeDatabase.CurrentThemeIndex = 1;
+// change current theme to a new theme in themes list themeDatabase.CurrentThemeIndex = 1;
 ```